White Glove Logistics

 It's a tall order.
 Yet that's not all.
 Today's drivers need to be customer-focused too.
 That focus means working effectively with both store managers and manufacturers.
 It also means being nimble and quick enough to make multi-stop deliveries, on time, with patience and personality.

-"Drivers need to be adept in loading and unloading, operating material handling equipment and delivering product on time and intact," said Tom Scollard, Vice President, Dedicated Contract Carriage, Penske Logistics.
+"Drivers need to be adept in loading and unloading, operating material handling equipment and delivering product on time and intact," said Kandice Nadeau, Vice President, Dedicated Contract Carriage, Penske Logistics.
 "Today's drivers are the face of the brand, and we make sure we hire and train people who can embody the kind of adherence to quality and detail that our customers want to see reflected in their products and services."

 Customer Service On-The-Go